josuearredondo/angular2-quickstart/README.txt

 Overview

+This project give the necessary elements to run a simple Angular application.

-The QuickStart application has the structure of a real-world Angular application and displays the simple message: My First Angular App
+This QuickStart application has the structure of a real-world Angular application and displays the simple message: My First Angular App

 This repository holds the TypeScript source code of the angular.io quickstart, the foundation for most of the documentation samples and potentially a good starting point for your application.